zulalakarsu/encode-projects/FINAL_Travel_Packer/README.md

      - Accepts a **base64-encoded image** and a **packing list**.
      - Returns detected items, matched items, missing items, and an annotated image.

+---

+### **Deployment**

+#### **Render Deployment**

+1. **Backend (API Server)**:
+   - I deployed the backend using **Render** to serve the object detection and packing list generation functionality.
+   - The backend uses:
+     - **FastAPI**: Python framework for handling API requests.
+     - **HuggingFace Transformers**: For object detection with the OWLv2 model.
+     - The `requirements.txt` file is used to install dependencies.

+2. **Deployment Steps**:
+   - Uploaded the backend folder to a repository.
+   - Configured Render to deploy from the backend directory.
+   - Render automatically detected the Python environment and installed required dependencies.
+   - The server was launched successfully, and the API endpoints are now live.

+3. **API Endpoints**:
+   - `/detect`: Verifies packed items from an uploaded image.
+   - Example POST requests can be made using tools like **curl** or Postman.

+4. **Status**:
+   - ✅ Successfully deployed and functional on Render.

+---

+#### **Vercel Deployment**

+1. **Frontend and API Deployment**:
+   - Deployed the frontend (Next.js app) and API routes on **Vercel**.
+   - Vercel serves the frontend and runs serverless functions for the API endpoints.

+2. **Timeout Limitation**:
+   - The `/api/generate-packing-list` endpoint, which generates packing lists using the OpenAI API and fetches weather details, exceeds the **10-second execution time limit** on Vercel's **free plan**.
+   - As a result, the deployment on Vercel does not fully function for generating the packing list.

+3. **Steps Taken**:
+   - Frontend deployed successfully.
+   - The weather API fetches data correctly.
+   - Timeout occurs when generating the packing list due to processing time.

+4. **Next Steps**:
+   - Optimize the serverless function to reduce response time.
+   - Upgrade to Vercel's Pro plan to increase the timeout limit.

+#### **Temporary Solution**

+For now, the backend API is fully functional on Render.
+To test the app end-to-end:
+- Use the Render backend endpoint in the frontend code.